jakokerim/US-GDP-COVID-19-effect/README.md

 ## Introduction

 The COVID-19 pandemic has significantly impacted global economies, including the United States.
 Accurate GDP forecasting is crucial for policymakers, economists, and stakeholders.
-This study compares the performance of various ML and DL models in predicting US GDP before and after the COVID-19 pandemic, using metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and others.
+This study compares the performance of various ML and DL models in predicting US GDP before and after the COVID-19 pandemic, using metrics such as Mean Squared Error (MSE) and Mean Absolute Error (MAE).

 ## Dataset